 When used with other options or operands, an error occurs.
 Sets a password to use when binding to the LDAP server.
-You

-will be prompted for the password.

--s servers Sets the primary and secondary LDAP servers and ports.
+You -s servers Sets the primary and secondary LDAP servers and ports.

 servers is a comma-separated list of server[:port].
 Ports are specified numerically and servers can be specified either by name or IP address in the dotted decimal format.
 For example, 10.8.31.14:636, company:636.
 The first server in the list is the primary.
 Server names must be resolvable.
 Maximum name length is 128 characters.